RageAtRampage/Task/README.md

 # Instructions
 Follow the following guide to deploy after changing application.properties file. https://www.edureka.co/blog/spring-boot-setup-helloworld-microservices-example/

+There are 2 mehods described in the tutorial you can use any one of the methods.

 The url to get number value: GET http://localhost:8080/task The url to increment number value: POST http://localhost:8080/task